DA0-DA0/dao-contracts/contracts/external/cw-vesting/README.md

 The `owner` of a contract is optional.
 Contracts without owners are not able to be canceled.
 The owner can be set to the DAO making the payment or a neutral third party.

 The `params` object holds details of the vesting payment parameters.
-These will be validated upon instantiation. `recipient` represents the account that will be receiving the funds. `amount` represents the amount of the funds to be vested (in micro units). `denom` represents the denomination of the token to be vested and supports either `native` or `cw20`. `vesting_schedule` takes a curve from [wynd-utils](https://github.com/cosmorama/wynddao/tree/main/packages/utils) and validates it to make sure it fully vests (more on this in the next section). `title` and `description` are both optional metadata useful for book keeping.
+These will be validated upon instantiation. `recipient` represents the account that will be receiving the funds. `amount` represents the amount of the funds to be vested (in micro units). `denom` represents the denomination of the token to be vested and supports either `native` or `cw20`. `vesting_schedule` takes a curve from [wynd-utils](https://github.com/cosmorama/wynddao/tree/main/packages/utils) and validates it to make sure it fully vests (more on this in the next section). `title` and `description` are both optional metadata useful for bookkeeping.

 An example `cw-vesting` instantiation message could look like this:
 ```sh